I, Robot? Exploring Ultra-Personalized AI-Powered AAC; an Autoethnographic Account: Discussion

-Another crucial theme in our reflections is the focus on privacy and contextual integrity.
-To expand on our findings, we draw on Nissenbaum’s framework of contextual integrity~\cite{nissenbaum2004privacy}, which defines integrity as the preservation of appropriate information flows between stakeholders, where violations occur when information shared in one setting is reused in another without regard for the original norms and expectations.
-Information flow is subject to norms of flow that are agreed upon between stakeholders.
 Imagine a conversation between two friends; there are norms as to what you do/do not talk about.
 Such norms deviate from the norms of a conversation with your employer or a government official.
-An ultra-personal AI, trained on a mixture of such data, is blind to these norms.
-And it similarly resurfaces content largely ignorant of norms of flow (to whom it shares) or appropriateness (contextual agreement between interlocutors).
-In the meantime, there is no norm of appropriateness between the AI and any of the stakeholders.
-In our reflections, this frequently caused friction.
+Looking at this through a lens of contextual integrity~\cite{nissenbaum2004privacy}; ultra-personal AI, trained on a mixture of such data, resurfaces content largely ignorant of norms of flow (to whom it shares) or appropriateness (contextual agreement between interlocutors).
+The lead author experienced several episodes where such integrity was violated, leading to awkward exchanges, such as when the model surfaced intimate details during professional contexts.

-In our context of use, where the AAC user is a stakeholder and an interlocutor who looks at the screen in real-time, the user is not given any opportunity to align what is visible on the screen to the contextual norms of appropriateness.
-The suggestions of the AI are directly read by the interlocutor.
-Arguably, the worst part of this violation of contextual integrity was its unpredictability, when exercising speech, users of ultra-personal AAC are continuously at risk of exposure of their private information.
-Similar to patterns of “forced intimacy” \cite{alharbi2023bridging}, which unfortunately are common problems in accessibility technology.
-Community consultation likewise flags privacy, authorship authenticity, and data governance as first-order risks for AI-powered AAC, recommending a Code of Practice for deployment~\cite{griffiths2024use}.

-In line with our observations around agency over technology, one potential solution could be to provide contextual norms to the AI model.
-However, this will require very careful implementation and evaluation.
-Ideally, AAC users can discretely configure this without the interlocutor seeing them do it.
-For example, if you are upset with your partner, you do not first want to set the AAC to “upset” and “interlocutor profile--partner” before even saying anything.
-Similarly, when collecting data, it might be valuable to label speech with contextual information.

-Based on that idea, we hypothesized that the more context we could include in each recorded message, the better our ultra-personalized model would perform.
-We therefore experimented with labeling every message in real time with metadata such as emotional weight or intent (e.g., sarcasm, frustration, playfulness).
-This approach proved impractical.
-Labeling messages before they were displayed breached the tacit performance of intent, e.g., tagging a message as “sarcasm” before showing it completely undermined the subtlety that sarcasm relies on.
-Post-hoc labeling was equally disruptive, as it caused the user to miss their communication partner’s response or appear disengaged~\cite{higginbotham2013slipping}.
-While we initially believed this context would be essential for improving model quality, we found that our model still performed "well" without it.
-We conclude that only if automatic (at 0 user effort) such contextual labeling outweighs its cost.

-An automatic labeling tool could pre-label messages on the fly, allowing the user to review and correct as needed.
-This would reduce the labeling burden while still preserving user agency.
-Similarly, collecting contextual data could enable the creation of multiple ultra-personalized agents, each attuned to their own contextual norms.
-This may reduce the contextual integrity violation.